RADIATION SHIELDING FAQs

 General Radiation Shielding FAQs

-Learn more about our our radiation shielding works such as our lead radiation shielding and our lead-free shielding options!
+Learn more about our our radiation shielding and lead-free shielding options!
 If you have additional questions, contact us today!

 Radiation shielding works by absorbing or blocking the passage of radiation through the use of materials that reduce the radiation’s intensity.
 The effectiveness of the shielding depends on the material’s density, thickness, and atomic number.